Multiplicity-free representations of algebraic groups: Remaining Table configurations

 Now consider weight 6.
 This occurs as the wedge of weight vectors as follows:

 It follows that this weight space has multiplicity 6.
-It appears in the composition factor with high weight 1 with multiplicity 4 and in the composition factors of high weights 2 and 3, each with multiplicity 1.
-Therefore there is no composition factor with high weight 6 in $\wedge^3(W)$.
+It appears in the composition factor with highest weight 1 with multiplicity 4 and in the composition factors of highest weights 2 and 3, each with multiplicity 1.
+Therefore there is no composition factor with highest weight 6 in $\wedge^3(W)$.

 At this point we aim to show that for the remaining weights, 7-12, there is a composition factor in $\wedge^3(W)$ appearing with multiplicity 1.
 For 9 and 10 this follows from Lemma \ref{wedge3adj} in the next chapter which is proved independently of results in this chapter.
 And a simple counting argument shows that 7 also appears with multiplicity 1.
 Therefore we must consider 8, 11, 12.
 Suppose the multiplicities of these in $\wedge^3(W)$ are $a,b,c$, respectively.
 The multiplicity of 12 in the tensor cube of $\d$ is 2, hence $c\le 2$.